 E-liability Accounting System

-Robert S. Kaplan, Ph.D., and Karthik Ramanna, Ph.D. introduced the E-liability accounting system to address how the GHGP allows estimates for upstream and downstream emissions.
-They recommend phasing out the use of industry average data to allow organizations and regulators to adopt the E-liability system.
+Robert S. Kaplan, Ph.D., and Karthik Ramanna, Ph.D., introduced the E-liability accounting system to address how the GHGP allows estimates for upstream and downstream emissions.
+They recommend phasing out industry average data to allow organizations and regulators to adopt the E-liability system.

 Guidance Built on GHG Protocol

 Many industries require unique guidance that goes beyond the GHGP.
 Several organizations have worked with the GHGP to create those needed instructions.
 Below are resources that have earned the "Built on GHG Protocol" mark.